Linéaire

 crew

-Given the complexity of the terrain, it is strongly recommended that 170 km participants have a support team.
+Given the complexity of the terrain, it is strongly recommended that participants in the 170 km have a support crew.

 -